Randall "Tex" Cobb: Boxing career

 He made a brief return to kickboxing on May 5, 1984, to challenge John Jackson for the Professional Karate Association United States Heavyweight title in Birmingham, Alabama, losing on points.
-Between late 1984 and 1985, he lost four straight fights, the last of which was a knockout at the hands of Dee Collier, the only time he was ever KO'd.
-After a two-year hiatus, he made a return to the ring and went on a 20-fight undefeated streak against lightly regarded opponents (including a win over past-his-prime former champ Leon Spinks in 1988) before retiring again rather suddenly in 1993.
+Returning to boxing, between late 1984 and 1985, he lost four straight fights, the last of which was a knockout at the hands of Dee Collier, the only time he was ever KO'd.
+After a two-year hiatus, he made a return to the ring and went on a 20-fight undefeated streak against lightly regarded opponents, including a win over past-his-prime former champ Leon Spinks in 1988, before retiring again rather suddenly in 1993.

 A 1993 Sports Illustrated article alleged that Cobb had participated in a fixed fight with Sonny Barch and had used cocaine with Barch and promoter Rick "Elvis" Parker before and after the fight.
 Cobb said the magazine libeled him, and he sued for US$150 million.
 In 1999, a jury awarded Cobb $8.5 million in compensatory damages and $2.2 million in punitive damages.
-However, the verdict was overturned in 2002 by a federal appeals court, which said that the article was not published with "actual malice".
+The verdict was overturned in 2002 by a federal appeals court, which said that the article was not published with "actual malice".
 The magazine did not interview the referee and other ringside officials who were at the match, which tends to show that the magazine "might not have acted as a prudent reporter would have acted", the ruling stated.
 "But the actual malice standard requires more than just proof of negligence".